dotlang/language/doc/RFE.md

 - Chain operator
 - Operators: `//`, `..`, `...`, `=>`

-? - Even if at some point we need a dedicated build system, we can use dotLang to describe the build process and steps.
+N - Even if at some point we need a dedicated build system, we can use dotLang to describe the build process and steps.

-? - The compiler will use `.build` directory for cached compilations, output, intermediate code, temp files, ...
+N - The compiler will use `.build` directory for cached compilations, output, intermediate code, temp files, ...
 Instead of something like `mvn clean` you can just do `rm -rf .build` Maybe we need to have some resource files beside the output.
 We can order compiler to also save output final executable in a specific folder which is set up with all required files.
 We can have `pre-compile.sh` script and `post-compile.sh` script which will be executed before and after compilation.